jsdoc2md/dmd/test/md/lodash.md

 invoked with the `this` binding of the memoized function.
 The result cache is exposed as the `cache` property on the memoized function.

+The mechanism by which memoize caches results can be customized by setting a value for the `_.memoize.Cache` property.
+The objects created by this constructor must (partially) implement the `Map` interface with `get`, `set` and `has` functions.

 | Param | Type | Description |
 | ----- | ---- | ----------- |
 | func | `function` | The function to have its output memoized. |